pcoutin/mazeoftorment/README.md

 # Maze of Torment

 The current idea for this project is to build a game involving a maze.
 And several players.
-And UDP/IP sockets, as well as Lua integration.
+And UDP/IP sockets, as well as LuaJIT + FFI integration.

 On *nix, the client should build if you have SDL and SDL_image 2.0.
 The server will probably not need anything special besides POSIX sockets and